avocadofantasma/panaviajes/README.md

-# To run the project
+_# To run the project_

--   nstall dependencies
+-   install dependencies

 ```
 npm i
 ```

 -   install redis-cli
-    Open three terminals:
+-   Open three terminals:

 1. Run `redis-server` to start the database
 2. `nodemon server/serverj.mjs` to run the server
 3. `npm run dev` to run the app locally

-if no trip is showing up run this post request to create an empty trip i use this extension to create request:
+if no trip is showing up run this post request to create an empty trip I use this extension to create request:

 REST Client
 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=humao.rest-client